kota200/DEAR-OWL/README.md

-# DEG on Web
+# DEAR-OWL (Differential Expression Analysis Resource on the Web (Lite))

-DEG on Web is a static browser application for two-group differential gene expression analysis of plant RNA-seq count data.
+DEAR-OWL is a static browser application for two-group differential gene expression analysis of plant RNA-seq count data.

 The app can analyze GExA-style public datasets or user-uploaded raw count